w3c/wai-tutorials/source/tables/caption-summary.html.erb.md

 ## Identifying a table using a caption
 {:.ex}

-If used, the caption should be a succinct description of the content of the table.
-In this example “Concerts” tells users what information the table contains as the table otherwise may be ambiguous and could also apply to an art exhibition, for example.
+If used, the caption should be a succinct heading for the table content.
+In this example “Concerts” tells users what information is in the table (it could be something else such as an art exhibition).

 {::nomarkdown}
 <%= sample_start %>